alixmatthews/parulidae_proctophyllodidae_cophylo/02_Alignment_20211115/IQTREE/COI_AIC/README.md

 ## Files in this directory:
-Various output files from IQTREE analysis
+Various output files from IQTREE analysis using AIC as model selection criterion

 - `COI_AIC.bionj`: neighbor joining (BIONJ) tree in newick format
 - `COI_AIC.ckp.gz`: periodic IQ-TREE checkpoint file in case needed to resume an interrupted run